 Before considering an NEC Colour Accurate monitor, please read our statement on NEC Monitors 2017.

 For best results we strongly recommend you also get the SpectraView II Direct Hardware Calibration System and a compatible monitor calibrator.
-We also offer a range of hood and cabling options that can be found within the Related Products tab above.
+We also offer a range of hood and cabling options.

 Panel Size / Ratio

 27" / 16:9 (1.78:1)